 Rather than perpetuating the past for the sake of continuity and simplicity, we encourage you to examine the Scriptures and ensure that your caring efforts closely align with Jesus’ commands.
 When the narrative that informs us is based on human ideas and opinions rather than God’s Word, it calls into question whose agenda we are advancing.

-The first three lessons of our Caring Fundamental series share Bible stories and foundational principles that help church leaders and church goers reframe and see caring from a biblical narrative.
+The first four lessons of our Faith Fundamentals Training series share Bible stories and foundational principles that help church leaders and churchgoers reimagine and reframe caring based on a biblical narrative.
 As the saying goes, what we see is what we get.
 Therefore, if we overlook the purpose of troubles and confuse what caring entails and love requires, we miss the basic tenets of the Christian life.

-The last three lessons of our fundamentals series help to reinforce disciplines that are fundamental to Christianity – knowing God’s Word, prayer, and discipling.
+Lessons 8-10 of the help to reinforce disciplines that are fundamental to Christianity – knowing God’s Word, prayer, and discipling.
 Since what we believe is ultimately how we care, starting with a solid theological construct, and developing key capabilities and confidence are critical to our success and the achievement of unity and maturity.